feLLpe04/etl_webscrapping/README.md

 Step 5: Interactive Visualization Dash Ploty
 Finally, Dash Plotly is used to build an interactive dashboard.
 This web app runs on a local server and allows users to explore the data visually through filters and charts, e.g Rating, Price Range, Keywords even aviability directly in the browser throuhg a server.

+PD: The CSV File is a contigency plan for something else run it with a conditional to avoid copies.